camillevleonard/oss_capstone_deliverables/README.md

-oss_capstone_deliverable
+UVA MSDS Capstone Project
 ==============================

-Final products of our UVA capstone project Measuring the Impact of Open Source Software Using Network Analysis of Github Hosted Python Packages
+Final products of our UVA capstone project: Measuring the Impact of Open Source Software Using Network Analysis of Github Hosted Python Packages

 Project Organization
 ------------